zeruhur/cosmiccreatures/docs/plasma_wave.md

 ### Plasma Wave

-6 HP, 2 Armor, X STR, X DEX, X WIL, Plasma Attacks (dX fire damage, explosive bursts, fiery spheres)
+6 HP, 2 Armor, 14 STR, 14 DEX, 4 WIL, Fire Damage (d6), Fiery Spheres (d4), Explosive Burst (d10, blast)

 - Manifests as a Destructive Energetic Entity
-- Erratic Movements: Its energetic nature leads to unpredictable fluctuations in behavior.
+- Its energetic nature leads to unpredictable fluctuations in behavior.
-- Catastrophic Discharge: When critically damaged, it erupts in a devastating burst of scorching plasma.
+- When critically damaged, it erupts in a devastating burst of scorching plasma.